dastrukar/zre4pghd/readme.md

 `SPRITENAME`\
-The name of the sprite.
+The name of the sprite.\
+If the sprite used is `TNT1A0`, the group becomes a blacklist.

 For example:
 * TNT1A0's name would be, "TNT1".